Doping the Mott insulating state of the triangular-lattice Hubbard model reveals the Sordi transition

-As suggested by Fig.~\ref{fig:sordi_doped}, the hysteresis associated to the Sordi transition is a universal phenomenon, and from the phase diagram Fig.~\ref{fig:mu_U}, it clearly emerges from the Mott insulator.
+As suggested by Fig.~\ref{fig:sordi_doped}, the hysteresis associated to the Sordi transition appears to be indissociable from the Mott transition, as follows from the phase diagram, Fig.~\ref{fig:mu_U}~(b), where it clearly emerges from the Mott insulator.
+This was seen on the square lattice as well~{\cite{Sordi:2010,Sordi:2011}}.
 At temperatures where DCA calculations can be performed, this hysteresis is found in the low interaction limit of the doped MI~\cite{Sordi:2010, Sordi:2011, Sordi:2012, SordiResistivity:2013}, but it should persist to larger interactions in lower temperature phase diagrams~\cite{Sordi:2010, Sordi:2011}.
-In Fig.~\ref{fig:mu_U}, you see that the Sordi transitions delimited by $\mu_{c1}$ and $\mu_{c2}$ on both doped sides are connected to $U_{c1}$ and $U_{c2}$ of the interaction-driven Mott transition.
-The PG is constrained within the boundary delimited by $\mu_{c1}$.This is further evidence that the PG is an unavoidable consequence of Mott physics in systems where singlet formation can occur because of strong interactions.
+The transition also disappears when the temperature increases.
+Furthermore, we find that at $T=1/15$, the critical $\mu_{c1}$ and $\mu_{c2}$ of the interaction-driven Mott transition are connected to $U_{c1}$ and $U_{c2}$ of the interaction-driven Mott transition.
+The PG is constrained within the boundary delimited by $\mu_{c1}$.
+This is further evidence that the PG is an unavoidable consequence of Mott physics in systems where singlet formation can occur because of strong interactions.

-The scenario of a first-order doping-driven transition separating a strongly correlated metal from a weakly correlated one is similar to results for the two-orbital Hubbard model in Ref.~\citenum{chatzieleftheriouMottQuantumCritical2023} where the authors observe the Sordi transition between a strongly-correlated Hund's metal and a weakly-correlated metal.
+The scenario of a first-order doping-driven transition separating a strongly correlated metal from a weakly correlated one is similar to results for the two-orbital Hubbard model in Ref.~\citenum{chatzieleftheriouMottQuantumCritical2023} where the authors observed the Sordi transition between a strongly-correlated Hund metal and a weakly-correlated metal.
 Their conclusion suggests the hypothesis that the two critical points denoted by stars in Fig.~\ref{fig:mu_U} are finite temperature critical points that might extend to quantum critical points at zero temperature.